MohammedBm/CodeCoreBootCamp/Day 17/lab/lab 05/readme.md

-Assignment: Node.js String Helpers Next Module
+<h1>Assignment: Node.js String Helpers Next Module</h1>

-Create two files in the same folder: test.js and StringHelpers.js.
-The test.js file should have the following code in it:
+<h2>Create two files in the same folder: test.js and StringHelpers.js.
+The test.js file should have the following code in it:</h2>

 ```js
 const StringHelpers = require('./StringHelpers');